giancosta86/moondeploy/README.md

 ## Special thanks

-The author would like to thank:
+The author would like to thank (ordered by surname):

-* *Gionata Ercolani*: for his valid and extensive testing of MoonDeploy 3 on Mac OS X as well as for his valuable suggestions about Mac OS
+* *Gionata Ercolani*: for his thorough and extensive testing of MoonDeploy 3 on Mac OS X as well as for his valuable suggestions about Mac OS

+* *Marco Mengoli*: for his valid feedback and suggestions on Mac OS X

 ## See also